 - Click the refresh button on your browser

 - Command () + R for Mac

-If you are viewing this stream on a mobile device please see the requirements section for more information.
-Your device must either support Flash or HTML5 to view the stream.
+If you are viewing this stream on a mobile device, please ensure your device supports either Flash or HTML5 in order to view the stream.

 There is most likely too much traffic on your network.
 First, make sure you are not running network-intensive programs or downloading large files while trying to watch streaming content.
 Close all programs that are not being used including extra browser windows that may be open and consuming bandwidth.
 Click the Play button and try again.
 If the problem persists, please contact your network administrator to inquire about any problems with your network.

 - Check the volume control on the video player.
 Ensure that mute is not checked, and the volume slider is to the right.

 - If you have external speakers, ensure they are plugged into the correct audio port on your computer, plugged into a power outlet, turned on, and the volume is turned up.
 Your speakers or headphones must be plugged into the sound card not into the sound out jack of the CD-ROM drive.

 - To check system settings, click on Start, then “Control Panel,” then “Sounds and Audio Devices” (or similar).
 On the “Volume” tab, move the slider under the “Device Volume” section all the way to the right-hand side (High) and ensure the Mute box is not checked.
 If settings are changed, click “Apply.”

 - Click “Advanced” and ensure the “Master” (and “Wave,” if applicable) volume slider are at the top and the Mute box for both is not checked.
 If settings are changed, click “Apply.”